 - theft of personal items or tools if you leave the van unlocked

-- goods or stock you are carrying unless you add specific coverage for this.
+- goods or stock you are carrying unless you add specific coverage for this (if you want to cover this, you’ll need to look into stock insurance).

 What type of van insurance do I need?